GoogleCloudPlatform/community/tutorials/speech2srt/index.md

         gsutil cp example.wav gs://$BUCKET_IN/

-1. View the command line options for the transcribing utility:
+1. View the command-line options for the transcribing utility:

         python3 speech2srt.py -h